Home » Recipes » Desserts » Candy » Cream Cheese Mints

 Classic cream cheese mints

 Cream cheese mints are a classic wedding dessert.
 But they’re not only great for weddings.
 These mints are perfect for any occasion, including birthdays, anniversaries, baby showers, and bridal showers.
+Customize with your favorite flavors—mint, lemon, or almond and make fun colors to coordinate with your event.

 We love them because you can make so many fun colors and flavors.
 (Not just mint!)
 We do want you to know they take some time to make, especially the forming.
 So make sure to set aside a good several hours.
 (The more helping hands – the better!).
 But they’re sooo worth it, we promise.